-It is beneficial that the nuclear safety regulator, in its role of representing the interest of public protection, be involved at early steps in the siting process of a radioactive waste disposal facility and that it collaborate with the potential host community/ies to the extent that this is compatible with the statutory regulatory regime.
+It is beneficial that nuclear safety authorities, representing the interest of public protection, in particular are involved at early steps in the siting process of a radioactive waste disposal facility and that they collaborate with the potential host community/ies to the extent that this is compatible with the statutory regulatory regime.
 Depending on national legislation and regulations, a radioactive waste management facility licensing sequence may begin with some kind of regulatory decision on the site selection or site authorisation or with the construction permit.
 However, the stepwise process of territorial siting commences long before that licensing decision and early phases are sensitive for both the emergence of public concerns and the implication of decision-makers at national and local level.

-Successful experiences in facility siting have shown that active regulatory involvement is possible without endangering the independence and integrity of the nuclear safety regulator.
-For instance, thanks to their early involvement and commitment at the local level from the early 2000s, the regulators in the Nordic countries came to be seen by the municipalities as "the independent expert of the public" and "competent and responsible supervisors of safety".
+Successful experiences in facility siting have shown that active regulatory involvement is possible without endangering the independence and integrity of the regulatory authorities.
+For instance, thanks to their early involvement and commitment at the local level from the early 2000s, the regulatory authorities in the Nordic countries came to be seen by the municipalities as "the independent expert of the public" and "competent and responsible supervisors of safety".

-The level of involvement of the nuclear safety regulator in pre-licensing activities and its potential influence in a repository programme and a decision-making process is greatly affected by how the role of the regulator is defined in the national legal framework for radioactive waste management.
+The level of involvement of nuclear safety authorities in pre-licensing activities and their potential influence in a repository programme and a decision-making process is greatly affected by how the role of the regulator is defined in the national legal framework for radioactive waste management.
 Depending on the country, there may be:

-- A legal responsibility for the control of safety of nuclear facilities involved in waste management (e.g., waste package production, interim storage, disposal facilities). - A legal responsibility for periodic regulatory review of the R&D in relation with radioactive waste disposal projects.

-- A legal responsibility to review the site selection and characterisation programme and make preliminary findings early in the process. - An absence of a legally defined regulatory role regarding the pre-licensing period.
+- A legal responsibility for the control of safety of nuclear facilities involved in waste management (e.g., waste package production, interim storage, disposal facilities). - A legal responsibility for periodic regulatory review of the R&D in relation with radioactive waste disposal projects. - A legal responsibility to review the site selection and characterisation programme and make preliminary findings early in the process. - An absence of definition of a regulatory role regarding the pre-licensing period.

 A trend has emerged by 2012 for more interaction among actors in the pre-licensing phase.
-The nuclear safety regulator is more likely to provide at least informal guidance and recommendations regarding the safety options selected by the implementer for a storage or repository project.
-This model of "informal" dialogue between implementer and regulator requires a well-defined interaction process that secures public confidence and ensures that regulatory licensing decisions remain independent and unconstrained by early exchanges.
+The regulator is more likely to provide at least informal guidance and recommendations regarding the safety options selected by the implementer for a storage or repository project.
+This model of "informal" dialogue between implementer and regulators requires a well-defined interaction process that secures public confidence and ensures that regulatory licensing decisions remain independent and unconstrained by early exchanges.